Skip to content

 Alt Configurable (disabled by default)

-If your audio interface has multiple stereo outputs and you have a second pair of studio speakers, enable the Alt output by selecting which output channels it should send to in ListenHub's preferences page
+If your audio interface has multiple stereo outputs and you have a second pair of studio speakers or headphones, enable the Alt output by selecting which output channels it should send to in ListenHub's preferences page

 Match Input Loudness